 Making More Financial Sense

-Things don’t have to go bad so that you realize that you are not in an ideal financial situation.
+Things don’t have to go bad for you to discover that you are not in an ideal financial situation.
 Maybe you bought a house that’s too big and too luxurious for your own needs.
 Such a property might make a perfect rental as it will generate a lot of money for you, the landlord.
 Meanwhile, you can rent a smaller and less pretentious property which serves all your needs.
+Or perhaps you and your significant other are moving in together, and you both own your homes.
+Maybe your roommate is getting married and getting his own place with his spouse.

 Buying a home is not the end of a journey.
 Life can take various turns which make it necessary – or at least smart – to rent out your home and move to a new one.
 Being a landlord – and a real estate investor in this way – is one of the best ways to make money.
 Rental properties let you make money in the short term through rental income.
 Moreover, they make you rich in the long run: Once you decide the time has come to sell your property, you will get a higher price than what you initially paid for it due to real estate appreciation.